michijs/michijs/README.md

 __Our stylesheets can also subscribe to observables.__

 #### useStyleSheet
-Allows to create a Constructable Stylesheet with a CSSObject
+Allows to create a Constructable Stylesheet with a CSSObject.

+**Example:**
 ```tsx
 export const counterStyle = useStyleSheet({
   ':host': {